 This document also includes an FAQ to help address common questions.

 This is an initial design proposal, and we understand this may be a meaningful change for some members of the ecosystem.
-This is why we are actively soliciting your feedback and ask that you do so through this issue tracker.
+This is why we are actively soliciting your feedback and ask that you do so through the issue tracker.

 Managing the privacy of a system implies managing how different parties can access different resources.
 To meet our privacy value proposition we propose updating the model for accessing apps, SDKs, and user data to follow the principle of least privilege to prevent undisclosed access of potentially sensitive data.